Background pattern

 • The active ingredient is teriflunomida.
 Each film-coated tablet contains 14 mg of teriflunomida.

-Tablet core: lactose monohydrate, cornstarch, microcrystalline cellulose, sodium carboxymethylcellulose (type A) (from potato), hydroxypropylcellulose, magnesium stearate, sodium hydroxide, anhydrous colloidal silica.
+Tablet core: lactose monohydrate, corn starch, microcrystalline cellulose, sodium carboxymethyl starch (type A) (potato), hydroxypropyl cellulose, magnesium stearate, sodium hydroxide, anhydrous colloidal silica.

-The film-coated tablets, with a light blue or pale blue color, have a pentagonal shape, are biconvex, and are engraved with "14" on one side and are flat on the other side.
+The film-coated tablets are light blue or pastel blue in color, pentagonal in shape, biconvex, engraved with "14" on one side and flat on the other side.
 Tablet dimensions: 7.4 mm.

-The film-coated tablets are available in single-dose PVC/PCTFE/aluminum or aluminum/aluminum blisters in carton boxes containing 28 tablets.
+The film-coated tablets are available in single-dose PVC/PCTFE/aluminum or aluminum/aluminum blisters in cardboard boxes containing 28 tablets.

 Marketing Authorization Holder: